 Verified Customer Review

-“I bought this rubber to replace an old andro Plasma 430.
+“I bought this rubber to replace an old Andro Plasma 430.
 I hoped it would be a bit harder due to its name (450), but I was disappointed.
-This rubber is even softer than Plasma 430!
+This rubber is even softer than the Plasma 430!

 The rubber also produces less spin than the Plasma rubber.
 I used the rubber on a Stiga Allround Classic blade which is very soft by itself, so maybe you can get better results using the rubber on a harder and stiffer blade.”

 6. High-Speed Andro Rubbers – The Rasanter R53

 If you’re looking for a rubber that will give you more power and spin, the Rasanter R53 is a perfect choice.